MauCariApa-com/windows-11-fonts/README.md

+Here’s the revised version of the `README.md` file, integrating licensing clarity while ensuring compliance with Microsoft's proprietary font restrictions:

+---

+# Windows 11 Stock Fonts Repository

-Welcome to the **Windows 11 Stock Fonts** repository, provided by **MauCariApa.com** and the **Kudatuli Project**.
+Welcome to the **Windows 11 Stock Fonts** repository, provided by **MauCariApa.com**.
 This collection showcases the default fonts included in Windows 11, offering a comprehensive resource for designers, developers, and typography enthusiasts.

 ## Contents

-This repository includes the following fonts:
+This repository includes references to the following fonts:

 - **Segoe UI**: A modern, humanist sans-serif typeface designed for clarity.
-- **Times New Roman**: A serif font features small lines or decorative strokes (serifs) at the ends of its letters, which are intended to guide the flow of reading.
+- **Times New Roman**: A serif font featuring small lines or decorative strokes (serifs) at the ends of its letters, intended to guide the flow of reading.
 - **Courier New**: A classic monospaced typeface, ideal for coding and technical documents.
 - **Arial**: A widely used sans-serif typeface known for its clean appearance.